Crawfish Boil

 7. Turn off the heat, add shrimp, quick stir, leave covered for 10 minutes.

-8. Toss in the ziplock bags of ice.
+8. These next 2 steps are VERY important for a good result: FAST cooling to 150°F, then a little more soaking: Toss in the ziplock bags of ice.
 While an assistant sprays the sides of the pot with a garden hose, gently stir the contents while frequently checking the temperature of the water.
 Continue until it drops below 150°F.

 This quick-cool down is important.
 There is a nifty (but spendy) tool called the "Boil Boss" which can be a big help.
-DIY types can put one of their own together easily for about $10.
+You DIY types can build your own: for about $10.

-9. Once 150°F is achieved, turn off the water, remove the ice bags, put the lid back on and let soak 15 more minutes.
+9. Once 150°F is achieved, turn off the water, remove the ice bags (well, now water bags), put the lid back on and let soak 15 more minutes.
 The crawfish are done cooking, but not done soaking up flavor.

 10. Drain and serve!